KarthikGangadhar/stack-exchange/README.md

 #### render answers

+ Renders a hypothetical answer to a question.
 This is a post endpoints, the options section looks like this, both fields are required.
  ```js
   let options = {
     "body": "hello",